 Tacoma Power is launching a Strategic Asset Management program.
-We have been doing asset management for as long as we have owned assets but we believe we can do it in a better and more efficient manner that will provide significant benefits to the utility.
-That is why we are calling it strategic asset management.
+We have been doing asset management for as long as we have owned assets but we believe we can do it in a better and more efficient manner that will provide significant benefits to the utility and our customers.